-NowRuz, "new day" (Iranian New Year).
-In tradition, in the culture and in the Persian mentality, for the past four thousand years NowRuz's day represents the victory over winter, and on everything that winter can symbolize: a victory that no historical circumstance has ever managed to obscure in the the heart of the Iranians.
+Nowruz, "new day", Iranian New Year (Due to the difference in pronunciation between the various languages and the various dialects - Norouz / Nawruz / Norooz / Norouz) in the Persian tradition, culture and mentality, for four thousand years now the day of Nowruz has been the victory over winter, and over all of which winter can be the symbol: a victory that no historical circumstance has ever managed to obscure in the heart of Iranians.

-NowRuz is the Persian New Year, which falls on the first day of the month of farvardin, on a date corresponding to the 21 March of the Christian calendar (the date remains fixed thanks to the introduction of leap year in the Persian solar calendar), day considered in the West like the beginning of spring because it is marked by the ascending equinox.
+Nowruz is the Persian New Year, which falls on the first day of the month of farvardin, on a date corresponding to March 21 of the Christian calendar (the date remains fixed thanks to the introduction of the leap year in the Persian solar calendar), the day considered in the West like the beginning of spring because it is marked by the ascending equinox.

-Thanks to the study of Sanskrit and the profound knowledge of the culture of Persia and India of his time, Birouni offers, on the subject of NowRuz, a great deal of information, especially in the books Asar Al-Bagiah and Al-Qanun al-Masoudi ( here, in particular, he explains NowRuz from the point of view of calendar calculation techniques).
+Thanks to the study of Sanskrit and the profound knowledge of culture of Persia and India of his time, Birouni offers a great deal of information about Nowruz, especially in the books Asar Al-Bagiah and Al-Qanun al-Masoudi (here, in particular, he explains Nowruz from the point of view calendar calculation techniques).

-From Birouni we learn that the NowRuz identifies the day when the Angel of Victory encouraged the human spirit to create new things, and therefore the anniversary expresses a great wealth of blessings: on this night he tells Birouni citing Sayd Ibn Fazi from the mountain Damavand, the very high peak that dominates Teheran, sparks, and there are those who swear to have seen a flame rise from the pinnacle of the glacier.
+Da Birouni we learn that in Nowruz the day is identified when the Angel of victory encouraged the human spirit to create ever new things, and that therefore the anniversary expresses a great wealth of blessings: on this night he tells Birouni quoting Sayd Ibn Fazi from mount Damavand, the very high peak that dominates Tehran, sparks are released, and there are those who swear they saw a flame rise from the pinnacle of the glacier.

-According to others, also mentioned in the same books, NowRuz must be connected to King Jamshid, son of Tahmuress, who on the same day he ascended the throne to rule almost the whole world (in an era preceding the empire of the ancient Medes ) passed some religious reforms: the people, appreciating these reforms, transformed the day of that day, which had renewed the life of the community, at a party, the party of NowRuz.
+According to others, also mentioned in the same books, Nowruz must be connected to King Jamshid, son of Tahmuress, who on the same day that he ascended the throne to govern almost the whole world (in an era preceding the empire of the ancient Medes) launched some religious reforms: the people, liking these reforms, transformed the anniversary of that day, which had renewed the life of the community, into a feast, the feast of NowRuz.

 The recurrence was then also observed by the ancient kings, and the festivities were organized according to a special hierarchy: the first day was said to belong to the monarchs, the second to the aristocrats, the third to the officials of the king, the fourth to the servants of the court, the fifth to inhabitants of the cities and the sixth to the peasants.